 Research supported by the Ruth Anne Clark Award has also benefited undergraduate Communication students.
-Jillian Moga, used her Award funds to hire undergraduate students to transcribe interviews she conducted at Illinois.
+Doctoral student Jillian Moga used her award funds to hire undergraduate students to transcribe interviews she conducted at Illinois.
 “I have many audio-recordings of different events and dialogues that need transcribed before I can analyze my data.”
 Moga explained that the Ruth Anne Clark Award has meant more than just research assistance.
 “I am so grateful for the award,” she said.
 “The opportunity to mentor undergraduate students while I developed a robust corpus is invaluable.”

-The 2017-2018 Award recipients will be announced at this year’s annual Illinois Tradition Awards Ceremony.
-If you would like to donate to the Ruth Anne Clark Award fund, you may do so here.
+If you would like to support student research by donating to the Ruth Anne Clark Award fund, you may do so here.